tomaszdudek7/airflow_project/README.md

     t1 >> [t2_1, t2_2] >> t3
 ```
-and go to http://localhost:8080/admin/ and trigger it.
-Should all go well the DAG(pretty dumb) will be ran.
+go to http://localhost:8080/admin/ and trigger it.

+Should all go well, a DAG(pretty dumb) will be run.
 We have also shown how one should pass results between dependant tasks(xcom push/pull mechanism).
 This will be useful later on but lets leave it for now.

-## Moving on
 Our scheduling system is ready, our tasks however, are not.
 Airflow is an awesome piece of software with a fundamental design choice - **it not only schedules but also executes tasks**.
 There is a great article describing the _issue_ [here](https://medium.com/bluecore-engineering/were-all-using-airflow-wrong-and-how-to-fix-it-a56f14cb0753).

 The article mentioned solves that by running `KubernetesOperators`.
 This is probably one of the best solutons, but it requires a handful of DevOps work.
 We will do it a little simpler, only enabling Airflow to run Docker containers.
 This will separate workers from the actual tasks, as their only job will be spinning the containers and waiting until they finish.

-## rewrite `launch_docker_container`
+## 2. Mount docker.sock and rewrite `launch_docker_container` method
 Firstly, Airflow must be able to use `docker` command(as a result workers, dockerized themselves, will launch docker containers on the airflow-host machine - in this case on the same OS running the Airflow).

 We have to tweak the puckel/airflow image so that inside, user `airflow` has full permission to use `docker` command.
 Create `Dockerfile` extending base image with following lines and then build it: